stefimaz/Fintech_Database/C18_Blockchain_Python/.ipynb_checkpoints/README-checkpoint.md

 ## User Experience

-The streamlit app is run form your terminal and open on a localhost.
-To use this application, open your environement and type: streamlit run pychain.py.
+Go to the Anaconda Prompt to launch JupyterLab by typing Jupyter Lab.
+To use this application simply clone the repository and run the pychain.py in your Jupyter Lab.
+Open a terminal and input streamlit run pychain.py or simply choose from the two options below.

 Please experience Blockchain for yourself.
 Choose between the following...